 The local government has recently replaced street lighting with LEDs at Crop Over venues, such as the Spring Garden Highway where the street party for Kadooment Day ends.

 Event organizers and international brands have also used LED displays to amp up their events.
 The Lifted Crop Over event, in partnership with EventOne, used two 2,000-watt LED displays to provide an additional visual platform for corporate sponsors.
 LED-lit stages also reduce carbon emissions and increase energy efficiency.

 3. Recycling and Reusing

 Reusing waste for crafts is nothing new to the island.
-If you drive through Barbadian communities, you will see how homeowners embellish their gardens with PET bottles.
+Driving through Barbadian communities, you will see how homeowners embellish their gardens with PET bottles.
 What is new is how large volumes of waste are managed more efficiently through corporate social responsibility with a green twist.